TaitoUnited/terraform-azurerm-kubernetes/README.md

   certManager:
     enabled: true

-  # TIP: You can install more infrastructure apps on you Kubernetes with:
+  # TIP: You can install more infrastructure apps on your Kubernetes with:
   # https://github.com/TaitoUnited/infra-apps-template
 ```